adnan904/ComputationalArgumentation/assignment01/data-acquisition-assignment/documentation.md

 = number of essays with term t in it.
 ```

-So for example if a `word w` appears very often in an `argument unit a`, it leads to a high IF score.
+So for example if a `word w` appears very often in an `argument unit a`, it leads to a high TF score.
 But if it also appears very often in an other `argument unit a'`, the IDF score will be very low.
-Therefore the IF-IDF score will be very low in contrast to other words.
+Therefore the TF-IDF score will be very low in contrast to other words.
-Consequently we get only a high IF-IDF score, if the frequency of the `word w` is very high and the `word w` is not used very often in other argument units.
+Consequently we get only a high TF-IDF score, if the frequency of the `word w` is very high and the `word w` is not used very often in other argument units.
 Therefore, we have calculated the `most specific words` which are very important for each argument unit and also very specifically used for only that argument unit.